 The ITU developed an algorithm (ITU BS 1770) to calculate average loudness.
-The latest algorithm is 1770-4 (as of early 2017).
+The latest algorithm is 1770-4 (still used in 2018).
 In technical terms, loudness is an LEQ reading using a K-weighting and full-scale; the designation for this reading is “dB LKFS”.
 In the PBS spec sheet, section 4.4.1 and 4.4.2 say mixes should use ITU BS 1770-3, which is an older algorithm.
 This is an important detail, though, because when you’re measuring your mix, the plugin has to be set to the correct algorithm or the reading may be off.
 The PBS specs were written in 2016 (before 1770-4 came out).
 Broadcasters update these every couple of years, especially as technology changes.

 In this PBS spec, the optimal average loudness is -24dB LKFS, but there is an acceptable loudness range (LRA) above and below +/-2 LU (“Loudness Units”).
 Basically that means your average loudness measurement can fall on or between -26dB LKFS and -22dB LKFS, but ideally you want to mix to hit at -24dB LKFS.
 The measurement plugin will probably show a short term and a long term value.
 The short term reading may jump all over the place (including beyond your in-spec numbers).
 The overall (long) reading is the important one.
 If the overall reading is out of range, it’s out of spec, won’t pass QC and will likely be rejected for air.
 Or, it may hit air with an additional broadcast limiter than squashes the mix (and doesn’t sound good).